Intelligence

 When you have a list of observables in your search results, you can select two or more of them by ticking the checkbox on the left of the value.
 Once selected, you can copy their values using the copy

-button that appears next to the filters.
+button that appears on top of the table.